Preyashi/ds200/README.md

 It has been observed that Andra Pradesha nd Uttar Pradesh has the highest expenditure in Agriculture and Allied Activities, then followed by Gujarat, Karnataka and Maharashtra.

-The same has been uploaded to the GitHub repository.[4]

 -----------
 References